Pruning Self-attentions into Convolutional Layers in Single Path: Experiments

 \subsection{Main Results}

 We investigate the effectiveness of our method by comparing SPViT with baseline methods in Table~\ref{tab:swin}.

-\emph{\textbf{First, SPViT variants perform favourably against the baseline methods.}} For instance, our SPViT-DeiT-B compresses the DeiT-B to 48.0\% of the original FLOPs while incurring only 0.3\% Top-1 accuracy drop, outperforming the SOTA method UVC-DeiT-B$\S$ by 0.9\% Top-1 accuracy.
+\emph{\textbf{First, SPViT variants perform favorably against the module pruning methods.}} For instance, our SPViT-DeiT-B compresses the DeiT-B to 48.0\% of the original FLOPs while incurring only 0.3\% Top-1 accuracy drop, outperforming the SOTA method UVC-DeiT-B$\S$ by 0.9\% Top-1 accuracy.
 We conjecture that the hybrid architectures searched by SPViT variants can learn more discriminative feature representations, thereby boosting the performance.
 Besides, since the inserted convolutions are computationally efficient, our SPViT shows higher FLOPs reduction and lower top-1 accuracy loss under large FLOPs reduction on DeiT-B. We can also find that the SPViT-Swin variants serve as a strong baseline when pruning the hierarchical Swin~\cite{swin} models.
 For example, SPViT-Swin-S saves 29.9\% FLOPs with only 0.6\% Top-1 accuracy drop, outperforming STEP baseline counterparts~\cite{li2021differentiable} by 2.8\% Top-1 accuracy.

 \emph{\textbf{Second, SPViT distillation variants achieve the strongest results, outperforming the SOTA methods on multiple backbones.}} We notice that the SOTA methods (UVC and MDC) achieve higher performance than the SPViT variants without knowledge distillation when pruning DeiT-Ti and DeiT-S models.
 The reason is that these methods enjoy a larger pruning space brought by their finer pruning granularity, as discussed in Section~\ref{subsec:related_work_pruning}.
 Nevertheless, our method that derives hybrid models with both MSAs and convolutions can further benefit from a CNN teacher and achieves higher performance.
 For example, our SPViT-DeiT-Ti$\S$, SPViT-DeiT-S$\S$, and SPViT-DeiT-B$\S$ achieve the highest top-1 accuracy among the SOTA methods of 73.2\%, 80.3\%, and 82.4\%, respectively.
-SPViT-Swin variants can also benefit from our knowledge distillation strategy.
-We can see that equipped with knowledge distillation, SPViT-Swin-Ti$\S$ and SPViT-Swin-S$\S$ achieve remarkable performance gain and barely have top-1 accuracy loss.
+We also empirically find that that equipped with knowledge distillation, SPViT-Swin-Ti$\S$ and SPViT-Swin-S$\S$ achieve remarkable performance gain and barely have top-1 accuracy loss.